Binarized ResNet: Enabling Robust Automatic Modulation Classification at the resource-constrained Edge: Proposed Method

-The proposed architecture contains symmetric 2D filters of dimension $(3 \times 3)$ that can extract the features omnidirectionally (diagonal compared to existing horizontal and vertical feature extraction).
-The number of filters are gradually increased from $32$ to $128$ in a span of $4$ such blocks extracting the finer details as we go in-depth.
+As we move further into the architecture, the number of filters gradually increases from $32$ to $128$ in a span of $4$ blocks extracting the finer details as we go in-depth.
+The omnidirectional feature extraction, along with the increased number of filters, ensures that the representation capability of the architecture is increased.
 The first convolutional layer is designed to extract general features without altering the spatial dimension of the input and has $32$ filters of shape $3\times3$.
-Then we perform a $2D$ Batch Normalisation along the spatial dimensions of the output of the convolutional layer.
-It is practiced for all the convolutional layers since it increases the stability and reduces the number of epochs required for training.

-The \textit{hard tanh} activation function is used in all the blocks except at the output where a softmax activation is used.
-After stacking several of these blocks together, we perform an average-pooling operation followed by a $2D$ Batch Normalisation, a linear layer (with softmax activation) to perform classification.
+After that, a $2D$ batch normalisation (BN) is performed along the spatial dimensions of the output of the convolutional layer.
+It is practised for all the convolutional layers since it increases the stability and reduces the number of epochs required for training.
+The \textit{hard tanh} activation function is used in all the blocks except at the output, where a softmax activation is used.
+After stacking several blocks, we perform an average-pooling operation followed by a $2D$ BN and a linear layer (with softmax activation) to perform the classification.
 A dropout layer is included to prevent over-fitting.
-The details of the architecture are provided in Table. \ref{tab:table2}.

-We were inspired to build the proposed architecture based on the image classification problem of the CIFAR-10 dataset \cite{he2016deep} as the number of input features of a single sample $(32\times32 = 1024)$ in the CIFAR-10 dataset is of the same order as that of the number of input features in the RML2018.01a dataset $(2 \times 1024 = 2048)$.
-Though the proposed architecture has better or equivalent performance when compared with InvoResNet (the current state of the art in terms of performance), it is nearly $2090$ times less computationally complex.
-However, it requires about $3$ times of memory of InvoResNet.
-Given the current focus of green communication and low-cost edge devices, we further propose smart binarization of our proposed real architecture in subsequent subsections.
+It can be seen in Table. \ref{tab:table2} that the FLOP count and memory requirements of the proposed LResNet are at the higher end while it outperforms most of the SOTA architectures with similar order of complexity.
+Given the current focus on green communication and low-cost edge devices, we propose to use smart binarization and ensemble techniques on the proposed real architecture in the subsequent subsections.